Gelato Print-on-Demand: A Comprehensive Review

 Gelato offers a diverse catalog of over 200 customizable products, including apparel, home decor, and photo books.
 Businesses can leverage advanced branding options such as custom neck labels, sleeve prints, and personalized packaging to create a cohesive brand identity.
 However, some users have noted limitations, such as the lack of all-over-print products and the absence of premium mockups in the free plan.
 Additionally, the platform recently moved its personalization tool to a separate paid tier, causing workflow disruptions for some users, particularly during peak seasons.

-- Free Plan: Provides basic integrations and design tools.
+• Free plan: basic integrations and product creation tools.

 Despite its competitive base product pricing, some users have reported unexpected cost increases.
 A few sellers observed a 15-16% price hike over six months for materials like premium paper and frames.
 Additionally, the platform’s decision to move the personalization tool to a separate paid tier has led to criticism, as it disrupted operations for businesses relying on these features during high-demand periods.